Greg Bradley Gets it Done

 Greg Bradley SVP, Regional Development Manager

-Prologis was lucky to inherit Bradley after acquiring Keystone in 2004.
-Bradley commuted from Indianapolis to the East Coast for several years before moving to Atlanta in 2005.
+Prologis was lucky to inherit Greg after acquiring Keystone in 2004.
+Greg commuted from Indianapolis to the East Coast for several years before moving to Atlanta in 2005.
 In the 14 years he’s worked at Prologis, the company has grown and embraced new ways of doing things.
-The same goes for Bradley, both personally and professionally.
+The same goes for Greg, both personally and professionally.
 He now heads development management for Prologis’ East region, managing a team of 11.

-We look forward to seeing Bradley's current portfolio of projects create value for our customers and our company—and to seeing what else Bradley dreams up to help customers run their logistics facilities more efficiently.
+We look forward to seeing Greg's current portfolio of projects create value for our customers and our company—and to seeing what else Greg dreams up to help customers run their logistics facilities more efficiently.